Triveni Singh: Terrorist attack

 Lt.
 Triveni Singh killed two heavily armed militants at the Jammu railway station on 2 January 2004, and saved hundreds of passengers at the platform before he succumbed to his injuries.
 On the evening of 2 January 2004, Singh saw the news of the fidayeen attack on the Jammu railway station while watching a TV news bulletin.
 Following orders, Singh rushed to the Jammu railway station with five soldiers.
 In a swift action, he killed the first militant and followed the other who was firing from the overhead rail bridge.
 Singh knew that the hidden militant was equipped with lethal weapons and could kill over 300 passengers who had taken refuge in the parcel room only a short distance away.
-Singh grabbed that militant and engaged in a hand-to-hand combat when a burst of fire knocked him down.
+Singh grabbed that militant and engaged in hand-to-hand combat when a burst of fire knocked him down.
 He killed the third terrorist but received a fatal injury as well.

 Before dying Lt.
 Triveni Singh saluted his GOC, Maj.
 General Rajendra Singh.
 His last words were "Mission accomplished, Sir".
 Lt.
 Triveni Singh was posthumously awarded the Ashok Chakra, the country's highest bravery award during peacetime for displaying conspicuous gallantry.
 President APJ Abdul Kalam presented the award to Lt.
 Triveni Singh's father, Captain Janmej Singh (retired) during the 2004 Republic Day parade.